- Green Building or Sustainable Building Concept:

 - 4. Materials efficiency:-

-- Green building materials offer the following benefits:
+- Green building or sustainable building materials offer the following benefits:

-- The design has to consider the following:
+- Green building or sustainable building design has to consider the following:

 - (1) Economic benefits (tangible benefits):